 - The minimum and maximum bet limits depend on your VIP level and are shown at the top of the table.
 Table limits are chosen in a menu before entering the game.
 The limits apply to the initial bet only.
 Actions that require an additional bet (Split, Insurance, and Double) can still be used even if you placed a bet equal to the maximum bet.

 - Click the DEAL button to deal the cards.
 A two-card hand is dealt to each position that has a bet, and also to the dealer.
 The cards are dealt one by one to each hand in turn, with the first card going to the rightmost player hand.
 The last card goes to the dealer’s hand and is dealt face down.

 - If you are playing more than one hand, actions are taken for each hand separately, starting from the right-most hand.

 - If the dealer’s face up card is an Ace, you are offered insurance.
 Click ACCEPT to insure the selected hand against the dealer having Blackjack.
-To insure all your hands click the ACCEPT ALL.
+To insure all your hands click the Apply for all switch and then click ACCEPT.
 If you do not want to insure the selected hand, click DECLINE.

 - If your first two cards have the same value, you can split your hand by clicking SPLIT.
 Click HIT to request another card or click DOUBLE to double your bet and receive a third and final card.
 If you do not want any more cards, click STAND.
 Note: it is not possible to take any further actions on a hand after clicking DOUBLE

 - Please note that Insurance, Double and Split require an additional bet.
-If your balance does not have enough money to cover these bets, you will need to deposit more money first.
+If your balance does not have enough money to cover these expenses, you will need to deposit more money to use these options.

 - The dealer reveals the face down card and draws additional cards according to the rules.